 - salt to taste

 - Whisk together chicken broth, balsamic vinegar, garlic, and Italian seasoning.

-- Heat olive oil in a skillet.
+- Heat olive oil in a large, heavy bottomed skillet.

 - Season chicken with salt and place in the skillet with space between each piece.
 Work in batches if you have to.
 Cook the chicken over medium high heat until browned on both sides; about 3-5 minutes per side.

 - Transfer cooked chicken to a plate and cover with foil.
 Rest 5 minutes before serving.